VirtusLab/git-machete-intellij-plugin/README.md

 ### Machete file edition

-`machete` file describes relation between branches in your repository (these relations are probably determined by order of branch creation - which branch form which - but this is not a rule).
+`machete` file describes relations between branches in your repository (these relations are probably determined by order of branch creation - which branch form which - but this is not a rule).
 It's located inside `.git` directory in your repo.

+You can define this file manually or use [discover](#discover) action.

 This is the example of `machete` file:
 ```
 develop